 Why is Home Services PPC Important?

-It takes time and thoughtful effort for your business to go up the ladder of organic search results to the front page of Google.
-If you look at the search results page from any search term in Google, you’ll find there’s a hierarchy of results:
+If you look at the search results page from any home services search term in Google, you’ll find there’s a hierarchy of results:

 - Local service ads